espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 1. Secure Boot V2 verifies the signature blocks appended to the bootloader and application binaries.
 The signature block contains the image binary signed by a RSA-3072 private key and its corresponding public key.
 More details on the :ref:`signature-block-format`.

-2. On startup, ROM code checks the secure boot v2  bit in eFuse.
+2. On startup, ROM code checks the Secure Boot V2  bit in eFuse.

 3. If secure boot is enabled, ROM checks the SHA-256 of the public key in the signature block in the eFuse.